rgoldschmid/web24-exercise-3/README.md

 3. Finally, we lay out the contents of our elements using CSS Flexbox.
 We will center the content of the `header`, and lay out the contents of `nav`,`footer`, and `main` either horizontally or vertically.

 ### Checking your implementation
 As usual, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
-These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository.
+These tests are the exact same tests used to assess your implementation once you push it to GitHub classroom.
 This time there are 11 of them, 2 of which already work.
-These two test whether the movie data on the server exists and is returned correctly from the `GET \movies`, in case you want to change the movie data 😊.
+These two test whether the movie data on the server exists and is returned correctly from the `GET \movies` - in case you want to change the movie data 😊.

 To start the tests, run